discordjs/guide/guide/popular-topics/canvas.md

 ### Adding in text

 Now, let's quickly go over adding text to your image.
-This will be helpful to make the purpose of this image very clear, since currently it's just an avatar floating on a starry background that comes out of nowhere.
+This will help make the purpose of this image apparent since currently, it's just an avatar floating on a starry background that comes out of nowhere.

 <branch version="11.x">